-Background: Cisplatin is a platinum-based anticancer drug used in the management of solid tumors, however, dose-related nephrotoxicity is one of its major problems.
-Agents having antioxidants, anti-inflammatory and/or antiapoptotic activities may thus represent potential therapeutic options to avoid cisplatin-induced nephrotoxicity.
+Background: Cisplatin is an anticancer drug used in the management of solid tumors, however, dose-related nephrotoxicity is one of its major problems.
+Agents having antioxidants, antiinflammatory and/or antiapoptotic activities may thus represent potential therapeutic options to avoid cisplatin-induced nephrotoxicity.
 Among these agents, coenzyme Q10 has several pharmacological properties including antioxidant, anti-inflammatory and/or anti-apoptotic effects.
-Thus, the current study aimed to examine whether coenzyme Q10 could attenuate cisplatin-induced nephrotoxicity or not.

 Results: Cisplatin caused significant increases in serum creatinine and severe histological lesions.
-Cisplatin treated group also showed significant elevation in renal malondialdehyde concentration as a marker of oxidative stress; renal tumor necrosis factor-alpha concentration as a marker of inflammation; and Kidney injury molecule -1 concentration (a marker of kidney injury).
-Coenzyme Q10 significantly attenuated cisplatin-induced nephrotoxicity through lowering serum creatinine and improving nephrotoxicity histological scores.
+Cisplatin treated group also showed a significant elevation in renal malondialdehyde concentration as a marker of oxidative stress; renal tumor necrosis factor-alpha concentration as a marker of inflammation; and Kidney injury molecule -1 concentration.
+Coenzyme Q10 significantly attenuated cisplatininduced nephrotoxicity through lowering serum creatinine and improving nephrotoxicity histological scores.
 Coenzyme Q10 also significantly reduced the renal concentration of MDA, TNF-α and KIM-1 relative to cisplatin treated group.

 Conclusions: Coenzyme Q10 has a potential nephroprotective effect against cisplatin-induced nephrotoxicity that was demonstrated by biochemical and histopathological analysis.

 Cisplatin, renal toxicity, KIM-1, TNF-α, CoQ10, oxidative stress.